University of Surrey Bursary 2023 entry

 * POLAR (Participation of Local Areas) is an Office for Students (OfS) classification for the participation in higher education by young people by geographical area in the UK.
 It’s used to measure the widening participation performance of universities.

 **The Index of Multiple Deprivation is the official measure of relative deprivation for small neighbourhoods in England.

-Please note: The postcode we will use for bursary purposes is the Student Finance England (SFE) verified home address, prior to commencing your university programme.
-This postcode will be used for eligibility assessment for the duration of your programme.
+Please note: POLAR4 eligibility is based on the data the University has received from UCAS prior to commencing your university programme.
+This data will be used to assess eligibility for the duration of your programme.

 How to apply for the University of Surrey Bursary 2023 entry

 The University will identify eligible students, so there is no application form for this scheme.

 Scholarships and bursaries